hazelcast/hazelcast-jet-reference-manual/docs/400_Core_API/400_Processor.md

 Two callback methods are involved in data processing: `process()` and `complete()`.
-Implementations of these methods can be stateful and do not need to be thread-safe.
-A single instance will be called by a single thread at a time, although not necessarily always the same thread.
+Implementations of these methods can be stateful and do not need to be thread-safe because Jet guarantees to use the processor instances from one thread at a time, although not necessarily always the same thread.

 ### process(ordinal, inbox)

-Jet passes the items received over a given edge by calling `process(ordinal, inbox)`.
+Jet passes the items received over a given edge to the processor by calling `process(ordinal, inbox)`.
 All items received since the last `process()` call are in the inbox, but also all the items the processor hasn't removed in a previous `process()` call.
 There is a separate instance of `Inbox` for each  inbound edge, so any given `process()` call involves items from only one edge.

 The processor must not remove an item from the inbox until it has fully processed it.
 This is important with respect to the cooperative